LedgerHQ/app-monero/doc/developer/blue-app-commands.rst

 **Description**

-Retrieves the private view key in order to accelarate the blockchain scan.
+Retrieves the private view key in order to accelerate the blockchain scan.

 The device should ask the user to accept or reject this export.
 If rejected the client will use the device for scanning the blockchain.